stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 ```

 ## Equality as a Type

-In the first section of this chapter we saw, how dependent pairs
-and records can be used to calculate *types* from values only known
-at runtime by pattern matching on these values.
-We will now look
-at how we can describe relations - or *contracts* - between
-values as types, and how we can use values of these types as
-proofs that the contracts hold.

 Imagine, we'd like to concatenate two strands of nucleobases
 of unknown source.
 We can't do the following without risk